-The distribution maps for other industrial, commercial and public sector activities were last updated for the 2006 inventory.
+The distribution maps for other industrial, commercial and public sector activities were last updated for the 2006 inventory (King & Tsagatakis, 2008).
 The following data series were used:

-- Office of National Statistics Inter-Departmental Business Register (IDBR) which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; and - Energy Consumption in the UK data on industrial and commercial sector fuel usage
+- Office of National Statistics Inter-Departmental Business Register (IDBR) which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; and - Energy Consumption in the UK data on industrial and commercial sector fuel usage was calculated.
+These intensities could then be applied to employment statistics aggregated to a 1 km2 grid for the UK to make maps of fuel use.

 The SIC codes in the IDBR database were matched with the energy datasets in order to calculate total employment for each energy sector.
-From this, fuel intensity per employee was calculated.
-These intensities could then be applied to employment statistics aggregated to a 1 km2 grid for the UK to make maps of fuel use.
+From this, fuel intensity per employee